balasuar/slate/source/includes/_onboardingaccounts.md

 **CampaignId** string, *required*
 SalesForce campaign ID under which the new account is being created.
 This is provided per connector by Avalara.

+**PaymentMethodId** string, *required*
+Zuora-generated Payment ID to which the new account should be associated.
+For free trial accounts, an empty string is acceptable.

 **LeadSourceMostRecent** string, *required*
 Most recent lead source; will associate the specified Avalara-internal SalesForce record for the newly created account.